Alfresco/docs-alfresco/process-automation/latest/model/connectors/aws.md

 You need to supply the calls that detect the language of the text document that is going to be processed.
 To do this, the connector calls the `DetectDominantLanguage` API.
 The `DetectDominantLanguage` call only works on text smaller than a configurable limit, the default is 5000 bytes.
 The connector uses the first bytes/characters of the document to determine what language to use when making calls to AWS Comprehend to determine which language is being used.

 The `DetectDominantLanguage` service currently supports a greater set of languages than the entity detection services.
-It does thi by checking the returned language against a configurable list of available languages.
+It does this by checking the returned language against a configurable list of available languages.

 > **Note:** Currently only EN and ES are supported by AWS entity detection.
 If the detected language is not in this list a configurable default language is used instead, which is EN by default.